 36.2.2 TXVECTOR and RXVECTOR parameters

 The parameters in Table 36-1 (TXVECTOR and RXVECTOR parameters) are defined as part of the TXVECTOR parameter list in the PHY-TXSTART.request primitive for PPDU transmitting and/or as part of the RXVECTOR parameter list in the PHY-RXSTART.indication and PHY-RXEND.indication primitives for PPDU receiving.
+For forward compatibility, an EHT STA may receive a PPDU with an unknown PPDU format that is defined after clause 36, which contains the L-STF, L-LTF, L-SIG, RL-SIG and U-SIG fields, and has the PHY Version Identifier field in the U-SIG field set to a Validate value.
+In such cases, it shall still report the information from the version independent fields in the U-SIG field within the RXVECTOR.
+A value of PHY_VER_UKNOWN is defined in the RXVECTOR parameter FORMAT to indicate such a PPDU format..
+When the RXVECTOR parameter FORMAT is PHY_VER_UNKNOWN, the RXVECTOR contains only five parameters – FORMAT, CH_BANDWIDTH, TXOP_DURATION, BSS_COLOR and UPLINK_FLAG.

 Table 36-1—TXVECTOR and RXVECTOR parameters